CIBC-Internal/python/Doc/library/os.rst

 .. _path_fd:

 * **specifying a file descriptor:**
-  For some functions, the *path* argument can be not only a string giving a path name, but also a file descriptor.
+  Normally the *path* argument provided to functions in the :mod:`os` module must be a string specifying a file path.
+However, some functions now alternatively accept an open file descriptor for their *path* argument.
   The function will then operate on the file referred to by the descriptor.
-(For POSIX systems, Python will call the ``f...`` version of the function.)
+  (For POSIX systems, Python will call the variant of the function prefixed with ``f`` (e.g. call ``fchdir`` instead of ``chdir``).)

-  You can check whether or not *path* can be specified as a file descriptor on your platform using :data:`os.supports_fd`.
-If it is unavailable, using it will raise a :exc:`NotImplementedError`.
+  You can check whether or not *path* can be specified as a file descriptor for a particular function on your platform using :data:`os.supports_fd`.
+  If this functionality is unavailable, using it will raise a :exc:`NotImplementedError`.

-  If the function also supports *dir_fd* or *follow_symlinks* arguments, it is an error to specify one of those when supplying *path* as a file descriptor.
+  If the function also supports *dir_fd* or *follow_symlinks* arguments, it's an error to specify one of those when supplying *path* as a file descriptor.

 .. _dir_fd: